Corey Seager Preview, Player Props: Rangers vs. Twins

 Corey Seager At The Plate

-- Among qualifying hitters in baseball, his batting average ranks second, his on-base percentage ranks fifth, and he is second in the league in slugging.
+- Seager has 125 hits and an OBP of .407, both of which are tops among Texas hitters this season.

-- Seager has picked up a hit in 78.9% of his 90 games this season, with multiple hits in 41.1% of them.
+- Among the qualified hitters in MLB action, his batting average ranks second, his on-base percentage ranks fifth, and he is second in the league in slugging.

-- Seager has picked up an RBI in 48.9% of his games this season, with two or more RBI in 21.1% of his games.
-He has also produced three or more runs in 10 contests.
+- Seager has had at least one RBI in 49.5% of his games this season (45 of 91), with more than one RBI 19 times (20.9%).
+He has also been responsible for three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.